African peanut stew is a rich, flavorful, and nutritious one-pot recipe with peanut butter, tomatoes, sweet potatoes, aromatic spices, and chickpeas.

-African peanut stew in a bowl with silver spoon and a lime wedge
+African peanut stew with sweet potatoes and a spoon.

 What is African Peanut Stew?